Hammad-sajid/HMS-Java-Project/README.md

 # JAVA
-This repository is  practice of JAVA Programming for  a Software Tester as well as a semester project as well.
+This repository contain  a semester project named hospital managemnet system using java as a programming language and MYSQL as database.